-Candidate sourcing is not a 'one and done' job.
-A recruitment strategy should always involve planning for the future, and that means looking ahead for hiring needs: for the next quarter, the next year, and even farther.
+Candidate sourcing is not a 'one-and-done job.
+A recruitment strategy should always involve planning for the future, and that means looking ahead for hiring needs: for the next quarter, the next year, and even further.

 Keep details of unsuccessful candidates – they might be suited for a role in the future – and also keep in touch with hires who might have moved on, too.
 Bear in mind ideal candidate profiles for all roles, since it is more likely that as the business grows there will be roles that might suit someone previously overlooked.

 7. Use AI and technology